alexfarlander/stitch-run/docs/strategy/Stitch_Roadmap_3.md

 ## Key Design Decisions

+### Why BMC First, Workflows Second?
+The hackathon differentiator is NOT workflow execution (n8n/Zapier do that).

+**The differentiator is:**
+- A Business Model Canvas that executes itself
+- Customers visible traveling through the business
+- Real-time metrics calculated from entity positions
+- Drill-down from BMC → Workflow → Back to BMC

+**Demo Priority:**
+1. BMC canvas with entities
+2. Entity movement between sections
+3. Drill-down to see workflow
+4. Workflow execution
+5. Entity arrives at new position

 ### Why Mermaid?
 - LLMs naturally generate Mermaid
 - Human-readable and editable
 - Standard format, well-documented
 - Easy to convert to/from JSON
+- **Limitation:** Structure only, not config (use hybrid approach)

+### Why Hybrid Mermaid + JSON?
+- Mermaid for quick sketches (structure)
+- JSON configs for details (worker settings, entity movement)
+- Best of both worlds
+- AI Manager can use either based on complexity

 ### Why Simple JSON Schema?
 - LLMs are excellent at JSON